 Concurrently with the license of our existing product candidates, we acquired manufacturing process know-how and, in some cases, and inventory of process intermediates and clinical materials, from our partners.
 Transferring manufacturing processes, testing and associated know-how is complex and involves review and incorporation of both documented and undocumented processes that may have evolved over time.
 In addition, transferring production to different facilities may require utilization of new or different processes to meet the specific requirements of a given facility.
-As a result, there is a risk that all relevant know-how was not adequately transferred to us from our partners.
+Each stage is retroactively and concurrently verified to be compliant with appropriate regulations.
+As a result, there is a risk that all relevant know-how was not adequately transferred to us from our partners or that previous execution was not compliant with applicable regulations.